6r3eN/g1sh-local/README.md

 ## what is this?
 `g1sh-llm` is a CLI project that lets you run LLM-related stuff directly from your shell.
-No fancy UI, just scripts, configs, and terminal vibes.

 ## features (WIP)
-- Shell-based workflow
+- shell-based workflow
-- Lightweight & minimal
+- lightweight & minimal
-- Easy to extend
+- easy to extend
-- Made for learning how LLM tooling works
+- made for learning how LLM tooling works (and for me to learn aswell)

 ## requirements
 - Linux / macOS
-- Bash or Zsh
+- bash or zsh
-- Git
+- git
 - (LLM backend coming soon)

-## Setup
+## setup
 ```bash
 git clone https://github.com/6r3eN/g1sh-llm.git
 cd g1sh-llm